Maja Viström

 Maja Viström (born 26 April 2001) is a Swedish floorball player and national team member.
-She is a two-time world champion, six-time Swedish champion, three-time Champions Cup winner, and was named the world's best floorball player in 2024.
+She is a two-time world champion, eight-time Swedish champion, four-time Champions Cup winner, and was named the world's best floorball player in 2024.
 She has been playing in the Swedish Super League since 2017.

 Club career

 In her youth, Maja Viström also played football for several years and appeared for the Sweden's under-17 national team.
 She started playing floorball at the age of 11 with the club Gullänget-Kroksta IBS.

 Viström (left) playing for IKSU in the 2019 Champions Cup final against 1.
 SC Vítkovice.

 From the 2017–18 season, Viström began playing in the Swedish Super League for IKSU.
 In her first year, she won the championship title and later claimed gold in the Champions Cup.
 They secured another league title in the 2019–20 season.

 After the 2019–20 season, IKSU was dissolved, and its team, including Viström, was taken over by Team Thorengruppen.
-Despite the transition, the team maintained its dominant position in the league, securing the championship title for the next four seasons.
+Despite the transition, the team maintained its dominant position in the league, securing the championship title for the next six seasons between 2021 and 2026.
 Viström scored the game-winning goal in the finals of both 2022 and 2024.
-Thorengruppen also won the Champions Cup in 2023 and 2024 and claimed the Swedish Cup three times.
+Thorengruppen also won the Champions Cup in 2023, 2024 and 2026 and claimed the Swedish Cup four times.
 In the absence of team captain Emelie Wibron, Viström repeatedly stepped in as her replacement.